 Tell us what you do in a typical day

 I currently work on developing software for radar at the Edinburgh site.
 For me, a typical day involves designing, creating, testing, and reviewing code that will form part of the software in a radar system.
 In doing this, I get to work with other teams outside of my own, and I get to work with different types of engineers to produce the solution.
 I am also the First Year Graduate Representative for Edinburgh, which means that, alongside my day-to-day work, I attend regular graduate forums to provide feedback for the First Years at the Edinburgh site.
 In addition, I am also a STEM ambassador for Leonardo, which means I spend some of my time organising, and getting involved with, STEM related projects.

 What I enjoy most about my job is the variety; there are many different areas to work on, and no day is the same.
 In my team, we use an ‘agile’ way of working, which means we are focused on producing small pieces of work incrementally.
 The result is that we are able to work on lots of different short tasks, allowing us to work on many parts of the overall system.

 What have been your biggest achievements at Leonardo so far?

 One of my biggest achievements so far is being a mentor for the Industrial Cadets Gold Project.
 For this project, a group of senior school pupils were tasked with creating a low cost radar that would utilise Artificial Intelligence (AI).
 It has been a really rewarding experience, and the students who took part created some great digital radar models and demonstrated their knowledge of how AI could enhance the radar.

 What are your career aspirations?

-Why should someone consider an apprenticeship at Leonardo?
+Why should someone consider the graduate programme at Leonardo?